waynodiablo/Oystercard/further_javascript/project_track.md

 Build an [app that summarises the news](news_summary_project.md).

-You may not use any existing web frameworks or libraries (e.g. Angular, React, Jasmine, jQuery).
+You can't use existing web frameworks or libraries (e.g. no Angular, React, Jasmine, jQuery etc.).
 (But you can use your new testing library!)

 No challenges.
 No walkthroughs.